daveRendon/DevCamp/Presentation/InstructorGuide.md

 ## Getting prepared to deliver ##
-1. It is recommended that the instructor works through the Hands-On-Labs for all three languages before the session.
+* It is recommended that the instructor works through the Hands-On-Labs for all three languages before the session.
 Each one will take approximately 3 hours, and will help you be ready to assist the attendees with any issues or language-specific questions.
 The hands-on-labs are all done in the cloud, so all that is required for this part of the preparation is a laptop or workstation that can run Remote Desktop and access the
 Internet.

 * Azure subscription:
     To run the demos and perform the hands-on-labs, an Azure subscription is necessary.
 You can sign up for a free trial (as the students do in the first lab), or you can use a paid subscription.
 Keep in mind that all the resources deployed for the hands-on-labs consume approx $10 of resources per day, so you will want to shut down virtual machines, etc. when not in use.

+    Install the DevCamp Resource Group template, and deploy one of the `end` applications to one of the App services.

+    Set up monitoring in AppInsights, so there will be some monitoring data by the time you show this feature

+    Create an OMS portal - you can set up a trial here: `https://www.microsoft.com/en-us/cloud-platform/operations-management-suite-trial`

 * Workstation configuration:
     You can either use your local laptop/workstation for development and demo tasks, or you can use a Virtual Machine in Azure.
 These instructions will assume using the local laptop running Windows 10 Anniversary edition.
 This will allow you to show bash on Windows.
+    1. You will need PowerPoint installed to show the presentation slides.
+If you don't have PowerPoint, you can use the free PowerPoint viewer available here: `https://www.microsoft.com/en-us/download/details.aspx?id=13`

-    1. Install `Windows Sybsystem for Linux`, which supplies the bash command processor on windows.
+    1. Install `Windows Subsystem for Linux`, which supplies the bash command processor on windows.
     Go to control `panel/software/Turn Windows Features on or off`, and select `Windows Subsystem for Linux`:

         ![image](./media/2016-10-28_14-51-30.png)